e-sung/SDRemoteImageView/README.md

 ## Introduction

 Images are biggest factor for memory footprint.
 To make minimal footprint while dealing with images, you should use technique called `downsampling` when possible.

-This subclass of UIImageView fetches image data from remote server, and apply `downsampling` on that data, and then display it, resulting in minimal memory footprint.

-If you run the sample project, you can find that downsampled version of image takes much less memory when decoded into image buffer.
+This project shows you a way to apply the technique.

+To understand concept behind the `downsampling` more deeply, please checkout WWDC talk [Images and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219/) .
+It's one of the must-see session for all iOS developers. ​​

 ## Demo